 Companies are willing to pay bloggers for advertising placements on their websites.
 Lend them otherwise unused space in exchange for a fee.

 There are two routes to building this income stream for your blog:

 - Negotiate with companies individually.
 Find companies in your niche and ask if they’d be interested in advertising on your site.
-It’s the more time-consuming approach and you’ll need strong negotiating skills, but done well, it can net the most amount of money.
+This approach is more time-consuming and you’ll need strong negotiating skills, but done well, it can net the most amount of money.

 - Use an advertising network.
 Prefer the hands-off approach?
-Platforms like Google AdSense, Mediavine, and AdThrive claim space on your blog and handle the billing of advertisers.
-Simply embed their code on your site and get paid to show ads.
+Platforms like Google AdSense, Mediavine, and Raptive (formerly AdThrive) claim space on your blog and handle the billing of advertisers.
+Simply embed the code on your site and get paid to show ads.

-For Emily Brookes, a blogger at Emily May, display ads are the most lucrative sales channel for my blog.
-"Some 60% of my blog’s revenue comes from display ads," she says.
-"Ads make me money consistently each month, even when I haven't published any new content.”
+For Emily Brookes, a blogger at Emily May, display ads are the most lucrative sales channel.
+“Some 60% of my blog’s revenue comes from display ads,” she says.
+“Ads make me money consistently each month, even when I haven’t published any new content.”

 To make advertising a substantial revenue stream for your blog, driving website traffic should be a priority.